Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/basic-string-class.md

 ### <a name="remarks"></a>Poznámky

-Znak null není na konci kopie připojený.
+Znak null není připojen na konec kopie.

 ### <a name="example"></a>Příklad